Wildhaus

 Wildhaus (High Alemannic: Wildhuus) is a village and former municipality in the Toggenburg region of the canton of St. Gallen in Switzerland, since 2010 by merger with Alt St. Johann part of the municipality of Wildhaus-Alt St. Johann.

-The reformer Huldrych Zwingli was born in Wildhaus in 1484.
+The Protestant reformer Huldrych Zwingli was born in Wildhaus in 1484.
 His birth house can still be visited.

 Geography

 Wildhaus has an area, As of 2006, of 34.4 km2.
 Of this area, 50.6% is used for agricultural purposes, while 22.8% is forested.
 Of the rest of the land, 4.1% is settled (buildings or roads) and the remainder (22.5%) is non-productive (rivers or lakes).
 One of those lakes is the Schwendisee.

 The village is located on Wildhaus Pass (1090 m) from Gams, in the Rhine valley, to Unterwasser in Toggenburg between the Churfirsten peaks and Säntis.
 The ski slopes above Wildhaus, Unterwasser and Alt St. Johann on the Churfirsten ranges reach 2262 m.

 The municipalities of Alt St. Johann and Wildhaus merged into the municipality of Wildhaus-Alt St. Johann on 1 January 2010.